footdabmommy/wse/docs/source/oneblock.rst

-Skyblock
+Oneblock
 =====

-The complete list of commands for skyblock
+The complete list of commands for oneblock

-.. note:: Skyblock is currently in beta, so expect bugs You can see and report bugs in `the bugs thread <https://discord.com/channels/776986519910875168/955984541686837278>`_
+.. note:: Oneblock is currently in beta, so expect bugs You can see and report bugs in `the bugs thread <https://discord.com/channels/776986519910875168/955984541686837278>`_

 Island Management